ktor-doc-jp/ktor-doc-jp/pages/quickstart/faq.md

   - /servers/faq.html
 ---

-In this section we provide answers to the frequent questions you ask us.
+In this section, we provide answers to the questions you frequently ask us.

 Can't find an answer for your question?
 Head over our #ktor [Kotlin Slack](http://slack.kotlinlang.org/){: target="_blank" rel="noopener"} channel, and we will try to help you!